stat545ubc-2021/mda-HosseinEbrahimiK/MD1-M1.md

 The most two interesting datasets for me are cancer_sample and Vancouver_trees datasets.
 For the cancer dataset, I am curious about how different aspects of a cell’s nuclei attribute to cancer and whether there is any correlation between them.

-Since I moved to Vancouver, I have been obsessed with the trees of the city.
+Also, most of its variables are numeric, which makes it easy to analyze.

 I would like to find out the different types of trees overall and in each neighborhood within this dataset.
+It has different variables such as date, numeric, and characters that make it interesting to analyze.
 Also, finding the oldest recorded trees in Vancouver was really exciting to me.

 ``` r
 oldest_tree <- vancouver_trees %>%